All College

 “I have witnessed John’s leadership skills in the various challenges the College has navigated during his tenure as dean,” says Chairman of the Board of Governors Scott Turicchi.
 “He approaches each as an opportunity with clarity of thought, careful planning, and vigor in the execution.
 John is well suited to bring such leadership to the Advancement Office as the College takes its development efforts to the next level.”

 Dr. Goyette first came to Thomas Aquinas College as a student in 1986, graduating four years later.
 He went on to earn master’s and doctoral degrees in philosophy at The Catholic University of America, then served for eight years as a professor of philosophy at Sacred Heart Major Seminary in Detroit before returning to his alma mater as a member of the teaching faculty in 2002.
-He and his wife, Rebecca (Mathie ’90), are the parents of nine children, seven of whom are TAC alumni, and one is a rising junior on the New England campus.
+He and his wife, Rebecca (Mathie ’90), are the parents of nine children, six of whom are TAC alumni, one is a rising junior on the New England campus, and one will be a freshman on the California campus this fall.

 After Dr. Goyette stepped down as Dean in 2023, Dr. O’Reilly asked him to work part-time in the Advancement Office.
 In addition to his time in the classroom, he spent much of the past year visiting with benefactors and raising funds.